RealKGB/sdks-tvos/README.md

 # SDKs

-Here are some patched SDKs.
+Here are some patched SDKs for tvOS.